lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_2.md

 Each item on the y axis is a single model's predictor and associated estimate, as an odds ratio, and confidence interval.
 For this plot, it needs an x for the estimate, an xmin for the lower confidence limit and xmax for the upper confidence limit.

-Since the null line is one for odds ratios, we need to set the x-intercept to one.
+Since the center line is one for odds ratios, we need to set the x-intercept to one.
 When you have many model results, this plot can easily show all the models, providing a bigger overview of the findings and making it easier to compare predictors.

 ---